superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 Tags: share button, web share, share, Share API, social share Requires at least: 3.0.1
 Tested up to: 6.5.3
-Stable tag: 2.5
+Stable tag: 2.5.1
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Super Web Share helps to easily add native share prompt to your website for easily sharing page/post in less than a minute.
+Super Web Share helps you easily add a native share prompt to your website, allowing you to share a page or post in less than a minute.

 == Description ==
-Super Web Share is a WordPress-based native share plugin that helps users easily share the page/post with others by prompting the native share action.
+Super Web Share is a WordPress-based native share plugin that prompts the native share action and helps users easily share a page or post with others.

 We developed from the ground up with simplicity and performance in mind to increase your shares.
-As SuperWebShare only shows the apps installed within the device upon the share prompt, the rate of sharing of post/page will be higher than showing all the social icons in a page.
-Due to this key reason, website developers can skip the usage of other social media icons upon their website and can make the share more prominent.
+As SuperWebShare only shows the apps installed within the device upon the share prompt, the rate of sharing of posts/pages will be higher than showing all the social icons on a page.
+Due to this key reason, website developers can skip the usage of other social media icons on their website and can make the share more prominent.

-The Super Web Share plugin for WordPress helps increase your traffic and engagement by a single quick click to share the website with your friends and social media.
+The Super Web Share plugin for WordPress helps increase your traffic and engagement with a single quick click to share the website with your friends and social media.
 Super Web Share works on all supported browsers like Chrome for Android, Edge for Android, Brave for Android, and Opera for Android.
-It will show the native apps installed upon the device once you share the article with others; due to that, users can easily share the page/post with others super easily in just a click.
-Upon the native share, which prompts up like a native iOS or Android sharesheet, you users can easily copy the website page link if the users wants that option.
+It will show the native apps installed on the device once you share the article with others; due to that, users can easily share the page/post with others super easily in just a click.
+Upon the native share, which prompts up like a native iOS or Android share sheet, users can easily copy the website page link if they want that option.

 It takes less than a minute to set up Super Web Share, and we provide a clean uninstall by removing the entire data entry it creates.
 We also won't save any settings to your database until you manually save the settings.
 We also provide a fallback native popup if the Native Web Share is not supported within the browser.

-Currently, the Super Web Share plugin provides a share button before and after the post/page content and a floating share button where you can set the color, the text of the share buttons, the position of the floating button, and can also set the pages or posts which you would like to show the share buttons via our Settings page, to easily add the share feature to your websites.
-As an addon, we are fully compatible with the AMP plugin, which means you can add the native share to your AMP pages provided by the AMP plugin.
+Currently, the Super Web Share plugin provides a share button before and after the post/page content and a floating share button where you can set the color, the text of the share buttons, and the position of the floating button; it can also set the pages or posts which you would like to show the share buttons via our Settings page, to easily add the share feature to your websites.
+As a plugin that focuses on simplicity, we are fully compatible with the AMP plugin, which means you can add the native share to your AMP pages provided by the AMP plugin.

+### Social Platforms supported
+**1) On supported devices:**
+You will notice the share prompt (also called sharesheet) where you can share the page via all applications installed on your device that accept the sharing (mobile - Android and iOS, tab, desktop - for Microsoft Edge browser).
+This means all the social platforms on your website visitor's devices can be selected and supported.
+**2) If the device or browser won't support the native share:**
+If the website is viewed from a browser or device that won't support native sharing, our fallback modal works.
+Within the fallback modal, you can select the social platforms you want to show for your website via our settings page (SuperWebShare > Fallback).
+The social platforms that are interested can be selected.
+Right now, we are providing social media like Facebook, X (Twitter), LinkedIn, Pinterest, Mastodon, Telegram, Pinterest, and Email.
+We're expanding with more social platforms.

 ### Advantages of using Super Web Share
 * Fast and lightweight social sharing plugin for your WordPress that won't slow down your site